bharath12b5/mvn-linux/Building-Ansible.md

-[Ansible](http://www.ansible.com/) 1.9.2 "Dancing In the Streets" has been ported to Linux on IBM z Systems.
+[Ansible](http://www.ansible.com/) 2.0 has been ported to Linux on IBM z Systems.
 The following build instructions have been tested on RHEL 6, RHEL 7.1, SLES 11.3, and SLES 12.0.

 ## Building Ansible on RHEL 6, RHEL 7.1, SLES 11.3, and SLES 12.0